 with sledge hammer flavors.
 Great beer selection.
 A

-quirky chef, Scott Schroeder, who refuses to cut
+quirky yet talented chef, Scott Schroeder, who refuses to cut

 sandwiches in half and who uses processed Krab instead

 of fresh crab just to piss off foodies.
 In other words, one of my favorite lunch places that, thanks to